It was October 8, 2005. Everything was darkness, a blur. Carmen’s mind shut down.

 His first drawing in jail was Vida Guerra, his cellmate, Kevin’s, dream girl.
 Carmen worked on it all night from a photo that Kevin had received with a letter.
 In the morning, Kevin was excited about his gift and showed it to other inmates.
 News of the artwork spread like a wildfire throughout the block, and soon, Carmen had a stack of commission work to do.
 “Verdi” had become MHOC bed 60’s portrait artist.

 He sketched portraits on the back of intake forms, charging $5.00.
 In food.
-“I would get bagged tuna, cookies, rice, ramen noodles, pepperoni, coffee… whatever food an inmate could get to pay for his drawings.”
+“I would get bagged tuna, cookies, rice, ramen noodles, pepperoni, coffee… whatever food an inmate could get to pay for his drawing.”

 Time began moving swiftly.
 October to November, December, and then January 2006, a new year.
 Ninety-one dark days later on January 6, 2006, Carmen J. Verdi, Jr. was found innocent of the false accusations against him and released from jail.

 Disoriented and confused but happy to be free, his then-wife of two years settled in Nashua, NH where they still live today.
 A vindictive ex-wife was hell-bent on continuing to cause as much pain for him as possible.
 His two sons were taught to hate him.
 No matter how he tried to be a part of their lives, the only role he got to play was the one paying child support.
 Life wasn’t going to be an easy one, but they were determined to rely on their faith and persevere.

 Carmen started a business and worked long hours every day.
 He made it through start-up pains, growing pains, a terrible recession, and, finally, the light at the end of the recovery tunnel.
 He dreamed of his sons knowing how much he love them.
 He had to follow their lives through their Facebook pages.
 And, he drew.